aarthi-deva/MAP-ASDNet/README.md

 ABIDE-II repository: https://fcon_1000.projects.nitrc.org/indi/abide/abide_II.html

+## Reproducibility

+The repository is provided to support reproducibility of the experiments reported in the associated manuscript.
+Experimental configuration, preprocessing procedures, training strategy, and evaluation procedures are described in the accompanying article and implementation.

+The software version associated with the manuscript will be permanently archived through Zenodo.

+## Code Availability

+The source code is available in this GitHub repository: https://github.com/aarthi-deva/MAP-ASDNet

+## Archived release

+Zenodo DOI: To be added after the release is archived.

+## Citation

+If you use this code or framework in your research, please cite the associated MAP-ASDNet article and the archived software release.

+Citation information is also provided in the CITATION.cff file.

 ## Disclaimer

 MAP-ASDNet is intended for research purposes.
 The framework is not intended to replace professional clinical diagnosis or to be used as a standalone clinical diagnostic system.